Updated 25 October 2021.

 I know I know.
 This takes away the fun of fasting all day so you can put all the yummies in your tummy.
 But you’ll still get to eat the yummies without the impending tummy ache.

 You don’t have to eat a giant meal.
 But eat something.
 I tell my clients to eat that day as they would any other day.
 And treat dinner that night as if they were going out to eat.
-When you wake, have breakfast.
-Get the metabolism going.
-This is important!!
+When you wake, have breakfast and make sure it contains some protein.
+Get the metabolism going!

 You want to get things moving so when you have dinner (or linner = lunch + dinner), your body is ramped and revved to break it down!
 So, when you’re hungry…eat!
 Have snacks like you normally would.
 Eat lunch!
 If dinner/linner is early, make lunch a bit smaller but still eat it.